Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy: Abstract

 \section{Abstract}

-It is shown that a set of functions which characterise the Lax hierarchy of non-linear equations may be represented in terms of the eigenstates of the potential which satisfies the generalised KdV equation.
-Such a representation leads to sumrules relating integrals involving the soliton potential and its various derivatives to sums involving the boundstate eigenvalues of the Schroedinger equation for the reflectionless potential.
+It is shown that a set of functions which characterize the Lax hierarchy of non-linear equations may be represented in terms of the eigenstates of the potential which satisfies the generalized KdV equation.
+Such a representation leads to sum rules relating integrals involving the soliton potential and its various derivatives to sums involving the bound state eigenvalues of the Schr{\"{o}}dinger equation for the reflectionless potential.
 A new hierarchy of functions, which is in a sense dual to the Lax hierarchy, is identified.
 It is shown that time dependent equations involving the dual functions may be established which permit solutions related to an $N$-soliton structure similar to that for the Lax hierarchy but with a different 'speed' for the solitons.